-The complex system (product) architecture portion is modelled as an interconnected set of nodes, each having a finite set of inputs and outputs.
+The complex system is modelled as an interconnected set of systems or 'nodes' that each have a finite set of inputs and outputs.
 The interconnections characterize how node capabilities (outputs) feed and consequently fulfill requirements (inputs) of any connected compatible node.

-Figure 4 (a) and (b) show a generalized representation of a complex system which has interdependencies between constituent systems, across multiple layers of the hierarchical structure.
+Figure (4 a & b) show a generalized representation of a complex system which has interdependencies between constituent systems, across multiple layers of the hierarchical structure.
 Each node (system) is connected to other nodes on the network, in accordance with the set of requirements needed for them to interdependently operate.
 The connections between nodes are also governed by a set of interaction rules.
 Interactions between systems are modeled as relatively simple nodal behaviors that are applicable to a wide variety of types of inter-system connections.
 While not exhaustive, the combinations of these nodal behaviors as modeling rules can cover a large set of real world inter-system interactions.

-Figure 4. (a) Complex System Hierarchy (b) Nodal (System) Behaviors
+Figure 4 - (a) Complex System hierarchy (b) nodal (system) behaviors

-Figure 4 (b) shows the five most intuitive system (node) interactions:
+Figure 4 (b) shows the five most intuitive system (node) interactions, consisting of:

 - Capability: systems have finite supply of capabilities that limit the number of connections they may form. - Requirements: System requirements are fulfilled by receiving connections from other nodes that possess a capability to fulfill said requirements. - Relay: Systems can relay capabilities between adjacent system.
-This can include excess input of capabilities that are used to fulfill node requirements. - Bandwidth: Total amount of capabilities and number of connections between systems are bounded by the bandwidth of the connection linkages between systems. - Compatibility: Systems can only connect to other systems based on a preestablished set of connection rules.
+This can include excess input of capabilities that are used to fulfill node requirements. - Bandwidth: Total amount of capabilities and number of connections between systems are bounded by 'bandwidth' of the connection linkages between systems. - Compatibility: Systems can only connect to other systems based on a preestablished set of connection rules.